eckoecho/Project-2/README.md

 ## AQI Value vs. PM2.5 AQI Value

 When comparing features, the most prominent influencer of air quality is the PM2.5 levels within a city.
 In the scatterplot, we can see higher levels of PM2.5 are only present when the air quality dips into the unhealthy air quality.
+Smaller levels of PM2.5 ranging from 0 to 100 are toleratable to be considered in the good and moderate air qualities.
 Therefore, reducing or eliminating PM2.5 levels within a city improves the air quality.
-Smaller levels of PM2.5 ranging from 0 to 100 are toleratable to be considered in the good and moderate air qualities.
+However, if these actions aren't possible individuals should check a city's PM2.5 levels to consider where they fall in the spectrum of air quality.

 <img width="850" alt="Screenshot 2023-07-07 at 8 07 31 AM" src="https://github.com/eckoecho/Project-2/assets/43970023/d4f47613-7c7f-47ea-b0e0-664949b002b0">